 What will my child eat?
 All campers are provided with three meals each day.
 Keep in mind that camps that check-in on Sunday nights will not receive a meal that night.
 Each week we have a different menu based on the age of the campers.
 Here are some example camp menus:

 Breakfast: cereal, eggs, bacon, sausage, hash browns, biscuits & gravy, juice, etc.

 Lunch: pizza, hamburger, tacos, sandwiches, chips, carrot sticks, oranges, rice, pudding, salad bar, water, etc.

 Dinner: Chicken nuggets, spaghetti, lasagna, cheesy breadsticks, mashed potatoes, green beans, rolls, cookies, salad bar, kool-aid, etc.

 We want each and every camper to be able to eat.
-Our kitchen staff will receive any medical information such as food allergies and diet restrictions that are included in the camper registration form.
+Our kitchen staff will receive any medical information, such as food allergies and diet restrictions, that is included in the camper registration form.
 If we have any camper with a peanut allergy, no peanut products are sold or consumed during their week at camp.
 Lakeshore’s kitchen staff never cook in peanut oil or with any type of nuts.
 For more information about our Food Allergy Protocols, click here.

 What will they do while they are there?
 Lakeshore has a plethora of activities for campers of all ages.

 Activities for Parent-Child Camp, Primary Elementary Camp, and Elementary Camps

 All of our younger campers are given the chance to explore a wide range of activities.
 Each camper will explore all of these activities with your cabin throughout the week.
 Some activities they will only attend once, like Pontoon Ride, and others they will attend several times, such as swimming.

 - Archery- all campers are given the chance, under the instruction of our Archery Director and Counselors, to learn how to shoot a compound bow (please see our safety page for more information)